michelraymond/parsec-google-cloud-gaming/README.md

     1. Under the "Service Accounts" section, click the one named "Compute Engine default service account"
         ![h](https://dl.dropboxusercontent.com/s/uv33vzp4a6uz0h4/Screenshot%202020-03-25%2020.50.02.png?dl=0)
     1. Click "Create Key" at the bottom, choose JSON
-    1. Save the key as `account.json` to root of this repo
+    1. Save the key as `account.json`.
 1. Wait until Google Cloud approves your GPU quota increase from step 4.
 1. Create the virtual machine.
 You'll need to open the Terminal for this step.